muratk5n/thirdwave/en/README.md

 Done well?
 Part of their country is *taken*.
 Over 6 million of the country's citizens are now refugees.
 I dont think they are doing well.

-All that is MSM concocted bullshit - delivered next to segments on 'moms making molotof cocktails in their kitchen' or 'regular people learning to fight (just saw one such seg yesterday)'.

 "But Ukraine has done well so far"

 ---

-Ukraine is no NATO.
+Ukraine is not NATO.
 NATO-trained yes

 ---